fasalmbt/Kerala-PSC-Quiz/README.md

 ```

-Add more questions in this part and help this project.
+Add more questions in this part and help this project, if you are a contributer.